Sound the Alarm (Saves the Day album): Release

 In March and April, the band toured the US with support from Circa Survive and Moneen.
 On March 23, "The End" and "Shattered" were made available for streaming.
 This was followed by a second leg of the tour with Circa Survive and Moneen, running into April and May.
 Sound the Alarm was initially planned for release on April 4, before being released on April 11 through Vagrant Records.
 A music video was released for "The End".
-The band appeared on Warped Tour 2006 performing two sets: one on the main stage and an acoustic set on the Vagrant stage.
+The band appeared on Warped Tour 2006, performing two sets: one on the main stage and an acoustic set on the Vagrant stage.
 In September, the band went on a brief east coast tour with support from Pistolita.
 Though I Am the Avalanche was initially on the trek, they were unable to make the shows as they were in Japan at the time.
 In November, Conley performed a few solo shows across the east coast.
 In March 2007, Parada left the group and was replaced by Classic Case/Glassjaw drummer Durijah Lang.
-In April and May, the band went a co-headlining tour with Say Anything.
+In April and May, the band went on a co-headlining tour with Say Anything.